-We often think of interviews as an opportunity for interviewees to audition at jobs, but it’s important to remember that interviews are also a chance for the company to show the interviewee that the company is an exciting opportunity for employment.
+We often think of interviews as an opportunity for interviewees to audition for jobs, but it’s important to remember that interviews are also a chance for the company to show the interviewee that the company is an exciting employment opportunity.
 The questions you ask are an important part of showing your interviewee that you’re competent, professional, and an interesting company to work for.

 So what are the interview questions that will turn away your top candidates?

 In a time when businesses needed to try and guess which potential employees might perform best in a high powered role, sometimes one that was still being developed, it became fashionable to ask questions like “how much profit does the New York Philharmonic make in a year,” or “If you can only take three items to a desert island, what would they be?”

 While interviewers at the time thought that these sorts of questions would help to show the most creative employees, everyone now accepts that first, the correct strategies for answering these sorts of oddball questions are readily available online, and that the sort of creative thinking that allows a person to respond properly to these questions doesn’t actually link to higher intelligence or job success.

 Asking brain teasers in an interview shows you as at best, out of date, and at worst, actually out to irritate your applicants.

 The Downside of Hypothetical Scenario Questions

 Hypothetical scenario questions in job interviews, like “How would you handle a project that’s destined to fail?” or “Imagine you’re leading a team that disagrees with your strategy, what would you do?”, often aim to assess a candidate’s problem-solving and critical thinking skills.
 Yet, these questions can fall short in realistic assessment and sometimes intimidate even the most competent candidates.
 The downside is they often don’t relate directly to real-life job scenarios, leaving candidates to navigate abstract situations that may never occur.
 This can lead to discomfort and a failure to showcase actual abilities.